QuantumToolbox.jl: An efficient Julia framework for simulating open quantum systems: Time evolution solvers

-The DSF algorithm is implemented in QuantumToolbox.jl using the \code{dsf\_mesolve} function.
-The user can specify the threshold for the coherence, the maximum cutoff dimension for the quantum fluctuations, and other parameters such as the Krylov subspace dimension to efficiently compute the action of the displacement operator on the state.
-The syntax is very simple, as it only requires to write the Hamiltonian, the collapse operators and the expectation operators as functions of the bosonic annihilation operator $\hat{a}$.
-In order to support multipartite systems, the argument is a vector of operators.
+The DSF algorithm is implemented in \texttt{QuantumToolbox.jl} through the function \code{dsf\_mesolve}.
+The user can specify a threshold for the coherence, a maximum cutoff dimension for the fluctuations, and numerical parameters such as the Krylov subspace dimension used to efficiently compute the action of the displacement operator.
+In order to support multipartite systems, the argument \code{op_list} must be a list of operators and each element representing the bosonic annihilation operator of a subsystem on which the DSF algorithm is applied.
+Because these operators evolve during the solving process, the syntax requires specifying the Hamiltonian, collapse operators, and observables as functions of \code{op_list}.
+For example, we demonstrate the case where we apply DSF algorithm to the first mode and the second mode remain in Fock basis.

-Figure~\ref{fig-dsf}(a) shows the time evolution of the average photon number $\langle \hat{a}^\dagger \hat{a} \rangle$.
-The solid blue line represents the average photon number computed using the standard \code{mesolve} function, while the dashed orange line represents the average photon number computed using the DSF algorithm.
-The Wigner function of the cavity field at different times is shown in \cref{fig-dsf}(b-d).
-The solid blue circle represents the Hilbert space required to simulate the model using \code{mesolve}, while the dashed orange circle represents the Hilbert space used by the DSF algorithm.
-As can be seen, the center of the space is shifted, depending on the coherence of the state.
-The Wigner function is computed using the \code{wigner} function.
+As for the other solvers, \code{sol_dsf.expect} gives the expectation values of the operators.

+Figure~\ref{fig-dsf}(a) shows the time evolution of the average photon number $\langle \hat{a}_1^\dagger \hat{a}_1 \rangle$, computed with the standard \code{mesolve} function (solid blue curve), with the DSF algorithm (dashed orange curve), and with the second-order quantum cumulant expansion (dash-dotted green curve).
+The quantum cumulant expansion is a systematic method that expresses the dynamics of operator expectation values in terms of connected correlations (cumulants), truncating higher-order terms to approximate the dynamics by a closed set of lower-order equations~\cite{Kubo1962Generalized}.
+Here we employ \texttt{QuantumCumulants.jl}~\cite{Plankensteiner2022QuantumCumulants_jl}, which automatically generates the equations of motion and integrates them numerically.

+Panels~\ref{fig-dsf}(b-c) show the Wigner function of the first mode at different times, illustrating its coherent-like shape.
+The solid blue circle indicates the Hilbert-space region required for the full \code{mesolve} simulation, while the dashed orange circle indicates the effective Hilbert space explored by the DSF algorithm.
+As expected, the displacement shifts the center of the basis, keeping the fluctuations localized.
+Although the first mode remains close to a coherent state, the cumulant expansion fails to reproduce the correct evolution, as nonlinear correlations induced by the second mode become important.
+This discrepancy is even more pronounced in Fig.~\ref{fig-dsf}(d), which shows the photon number of the second mode.
+Figures~\ref{fig-dsf}(e-f) display the Wigner function of the second mode, illustrating the emergence of a cat state.
+In this case, the DSF algorithm correctly reverts to the standard Fock basis, while the cumulant expansion completely fails to capture the non-Gaussian features.